hemanthsai126/CIC-IDS/readme.md

 - Do not deploy production changes until preview is validated.
 - Do not change the database schema for the first version unless a real runtime need appears.
-- Do not overwrite Parth's PR #991 changes.
-Reapply this work after that PR lands on `main`.
+- Build on top of the merged PR #991 changes instead of reviving the temporary preview-only branch.
 - Keep preview Vapi assistant IDs separate from production assistant IDs.
 - Keep the existing Arrakis dashboard workflow intact.

-## Current Dependency
+## Current Base

-PR #991, `Refine Arrakis Oracle Ben engagement flow`, updates the Oracle and Ben engagement flow.
-It touches the same area this voice work needs:
+PR #991, `Refine Arrakis Oracle Ben engagement flow`, has merged and is now part of the base this work should build on.
+It updated the Oracle and Ben engagement flow in areas this voice work also needs:

 - Ben text/backoffice prompting
 - Ben runtime payloads